cirruslabs/cirrus-cli/PERSISTENT-WORKERS.md

 # Persistent Worker Mode

 CLI can run in a persistent worker mode and receive tasks from the Cirrus Cloud.
-This allows you to go beyond the [cloud offerings](https://cirrus-ci.org/guide/supported-computing-services/) and use your own infrastructure for running cloud tasks.
+This allows you to go beyond the [cloud offerings](https://cirrus-ci.org/) and use your own infrastructure for running cloud tasks.
+The main use case is to run Cirrus tasks directly on a hardware without any isolation and not in a virtual ephemeral environment.

 ## Installation